Education and qualifications:

 Outside work, is there any activity you enjoy doing in your spare time that relates to engineering?

-I often discuss buildings and roads with my six year-old daughter, to enhance her understanding and develop her interest in engineering.
+I often discuss buildings and roads with my seven-year-old daughter, to enhance her understanding and develop her interest in engineering.
 However, sometimes she asks questions and I struggle to find appropriate answers that she can understand.
 It is always difficult to find the best answer to her question, considering her age and level of understanding.
 Such discussion is always enjoyed by me and my family.